JHU-ACEL/trajdesign/index.md

 # Trajectory Design for Space Systems (EN.530.626)

 ## Course Description
+This course is an introduction to the techniques and methods used to design and synthesize trajectories for a broad class of space systems.
-We will place a heavy emphasis on optimization-based techniques and study optimal control formulations for solving trajectory optimization and model predictive control problems.
+In particular, we will focus on optimization-based techniques for trajectory generation and study optimal control formulations for solving trajectory optimization and model predictive control problems.
 Applications of interest will include interplanetary trajectory optimization, rocket entry-descent-landing, asteroid proximity operations, and planetary rover path planning.
 A strong emphasis will be placed on practical applications through coding implementations in Python and evaluation in simple simulation environments.
 Finally, a course project will be included to allow students to gain further experience on an algorithm or application of their choice.